sdaza/jupyterhub-file-explorer/README.md

 - **Intuitive Connection Management**: A clear connect/disconnect flow with a welcome screen to guide you.
 - **Save Multiple Connections**: Save and quickly switch between multiple Jupyter Server configurations.
 - **Full File Operations**: Create, read, update, delete, and rename files and folders on the remote server.
+  - **Enhanced Folder Deletion**: Automatically handles recursive deletion of folders containing files and subdirectories
+  - **Smart Cleanup**: Detects and handles "directory not empty" errors with detailed logging for troubleshooting
 - **Context-Aware File Creation**: Create files and folders either in the current directory (via context menu) or in the root directory (via toolbar).
 - **Drag & Drop File Management**:
   - Upload files from your OS by dragging them into the explorer